DHI Hair Transplant Results month by month (12 Months) 2026

 Month 2 of Hair Growth After DHI

-You might still experience shock loss in the second month.
+You might still experience shock loss in the second month of your DHI Hair Transplant Results month by month journey.

 It’s normal for shock loss to be a bit delayed, so don’t worry if this happens to you.